qdonnellan/qdonnellan.github.io/_posts/2015-12-12-six-steps-to-better-communication-as-a-software-developer.md

 ## 1. Be responsive but honest
 Reply to emails as soon as you get them, but don't give quick answers for the sake of having a quick answer to give.
 It's important to let the other party know that you've acknowledged their request and (if you don't have an answer ready) that you'll get back with them when you've had more time to research.

-People are generally OK waiting for your to respond if they know that you've understood and acknowledged their request; what drives people crazy is not knowing if you even read their email.
+People are generally OK waiting for you to respond if they know that you've understood and acknowledged their request; what drives people crazy is not knowing if you even read their email.

 ## 2. Let your availability be very public
 The next best thing to responding to every email/phone call as soon as they are received is to let everyone on the team know when you are available.
 It's important for your team to know when they can reach you, and when they should expect that you will not be able to respond.